 Uber's Innovation To Success

-Uber is synonymous with innovation and cross-industry disruption.
-When Uber surfaced in San Francisco in Mar 2009, it created a massive transformation in the transportation industry.
+disruption.
+When Uber surfaced in San Francisco in Mar 2009, it created a

 The Uber Syndrome